RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 **Mentors:** TBD

 **Description:**
 This Rocket.Chat app leverages modern open source LLMs (Mistral,  Llama2, Phi, and so on) to summarize a conversation within a Rocket.Chat conversation thread.
-This summary should appear as either a private message to the invoking user, or become an in-line comment togther with the discussion thread itself.
+This summary should appear as either a private message to the invoking user, or become an in-line comment together with the discussion thread itself.

 **Desired Skills:**
 Rocket.Chat App development.
 LLM prompt design/engineering.